-Dynamics 365 for Finance and Operations, Enterprise Edition is customized extensively by ISV’s, VAR’s, and even some customers.
+Dynamics 365 for Finance and Operations, Enterprise edition is customized extensively by partner’s, VAR’s, and even some customers.
 This is a strength of the product which historically has been supported through overlayering of the application code.
 The move to the cloud with more agile servicing and frequent updates requires a less intrusive customization model that makes updates less likely to impact custom solutions.
 This new model is called extensibility and will ultimately replace customization by overlayering.

 - Migrate from overlayering to extensions